0xhitesh-91/avtaar/README.md

 ![Add event screenshot](./screenshot-two.png)

 ### Instruction to run this program
-User must have a docker-engine running on his/her machine.
+User must have a docker-engine running on his/her machine, just copy and past below code to run this project.

 > sudo docker create -i --name=assign-two -p 3000:3000 bumze/avtaar:assignment-two